edogambacorta/memory-bank/progress.md

      ```
    - This will create a timestamped backup of the `processed` folder in `pdf_processing/backup`

+Note: The current setup will be significantly modified as we develop the MVP for the hospital secretary use case.
+Updates to the usage instructions will be provided as the new system is implemented.

-This progress report will be regularly updated as we advance through the development and implementation phases of our AWS-based Large PDF Processing System.
+This progress report will be regularly updated as we advance through the development of our MVP and plan for the scaled, AWS-based PDF Processing System.